-A career crew member, McWhorter worked steadily as a an Assistant Director, Unit Production Manager and Producer from the 1930s right up until his retirement in the early 1990s.
-As an assistant Director, McWhorter worked on such films as Mr. Smith Goes to Washington (1939), Arizona (1940), Frenchman’s Creek (1944), Love Letters (1945), Welcome Stranger (1947), Unconquered (1947), Sorry, Wrong Number (1948), Samson and Delilah (1949), September Affair (1950), Come Back, Little Sheba (1952), His Majesty O’Keefe (1954), and The Rose Tattoo (1955).
+A career crew member, McWhorter worked steadily as an Assistant Director, Unit Production Manager and Producer from the 1930s right up until his retirement in the early 1990s.
+As an Assistant Director, McWhorter worked on such films as Mr. Smith Goes to Washington (1939), Arizona (1940), Frenchman’s Creek (1944), Love Letters (1945), Welcome Stranger (1947), Unconquered (1947), Sorry, Wrong Number (1948), Samson and Delilah (1949), September Affair (1950), Come Back, Little Sheba (1952), His Majesty O’Keefe (1954), and The Rose Tattoo (1955).
 As Unit Production Manager his credits include Broken Lace (1954), The Bachelor Party (1957), Kings Go Forth (1958), Solomon and Sheba (1959), The Taming of the Shrew (1967), Portnoy’s Complaint (1972), The Count of Monte Cristo (1975), Matilda (1978), Dead Men Don’t Wear Plaid (1982), Table for Five (1983), The Love Boat (1985-86), The Trouble with Spies (1987), and Prancer (1989).